A picture is worth a thousand words. Ever wondered what makes this saying so true?

 That’s because our brains process visual images 60,000 times faster than reading text.

-That’s also why advertisers willingly spend thousands of dollars creating, tweaking and refining images on their advertisements with an objective in mind – to seize the attentions of consumers and facilitate buying decisions.
+That’s also why advertisers willingly spend thousands of dollars creating, tweaking and refining images on their advertisements with an objective in mind – to seize the attention of consumers and facilitate buying decisions.

 And if you are intending to leverage on a highly visual marketing tactic, MMS has got to be a formidable contender.
 Exactly because it does not have to fight for attention at all, and is delivered straight into the palms of your pool of recipients – devoid of any other distractions.